 - Blue Planet Cafe, Agonda: Their extensive menu has everything ranging from salads, soups, spreads, juices, etc.

 - Bean Me Up, Vagator: A vegan restaurant that serves vegan pizzas, ice creams, and innovative salads.

 - Sagar, Calangute Beach: A multi-cuisine vegetarian restaurant that serves North Indian, South Indian, and Chinese cuisines.

 Souvenirs Shopping in Goa

-Goa offers the best of sun, swim, surf, and sand plus shopping!
-If you like colors like shopping in Jaipur, Goa also has flea markets to high-end stores! from the Anjuna flea market to the Arpora night market and MMC Market in Margao, you will get so many things at a decent Price and here are the best Souvenirs you can pick in Goa:
+Goa offers the best of sun, swimming, surf, and sand plus shopping!
+If you like colors like shopping in Jaipur, Goa also has flea markets to high-end stores! from the Anjuna flea market to the Arpora night market and MMC Market in Margao, you will get so many things at a decent price, and here are the best Souvenirs you can pick in Goa:

 - Azulejos Tiles – You can’t leave Goa without Hand Painted tiles

 - Cashew Nuts- Goa is famous for this!

 - Indian Spices – especially Black Pepper and Goan Xacuti Masala